typehero/typehero/challenges/pick/prompt.md

 We're almost there!

-A few things about your options fo the syntax here.
+A few things about your options for the syntax here.
 We made the `BasicPokemonKeys` helper type, but we didn't have to.
 We can declare the type _inline_ like this:

 ```ts
 type BasicPokemonInfo = Pick<Pokemon, 'name' | 'type'>;